 How do I clean the Tommee Tippee Perfect Prep machine?

-Tommee Tippee have produced this great guide on how to clean the machine.
+Check the Tommee Tippee website for a great guide on how to clean the perfect prep.

 I have found black mould in the Tommee Tippee Perfect Prep Machine, what should I do / is it still safe to use?

 Tommee Tippee have been advised that some parents have found black mould in the Tommee Tippee Perfect Prep machine.
 Tommee Tippee has obviously taken the findings very seriously – asking parents who have discovered anything in the tubes to get in touch.

 “We’d like to thank all parents for their patience, whilst we carried out our investigations into concerns about some Perfect Prep machines.
 We’re pleased to advise that we now have an update for you, which includes some additional ways to clean your machine.

 “After extensive discussions with the filter manufacturer, we remain 100% confident that it is impossible for bacteria to enter the pipework through the Tommee Tippee Perfect Prep filter.